whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 The product has a very mild scent and deodorizes your cat's coat.

-The pre-moistened wipes will not leave your kitty sticky or soaking wet.
+The pre-moistened wipes will not leave your kitty sticky or soaking wet and are perfect for wiping down your pet in order to neutralize potential allergens.
 In addition, the alcohol-Free formula will not dry out your cat's skin and coat.

 The product is packaged as a roll and comes in a cylindrical container.
 The wipes are fed from the center of the roll through a dispenser but in some cases, it is not that easy to get ahold of a center wipe.
 A solution is then to open the canister and pull the wipe from the outside roll but this kind of defeats the purpose of the dispenser feature.